flutter/website/assets-and-images.md

 The `assets` section specifies files that should be included with the app.
 Each asset is identified by an explicit path (relative to the `flutter.yaml` file) where the asset file is located.
+The order in which the assets are declared does not matter.

 During a build, Flutter places assets into a special archive called the _asset bundle_, which apps can read from at runtime.